six-two/mkdocs-extract-listings-plugin/README.md

 ### Listing search

+#### Via mkdocs.yml

+This is the simplest way and is recommended for most users:

+1. Set `search_page_path` in your plugin settings to either a page path (it can already exist, but does not need to):
+    ```yaml
+    plugins:
+    - extract_listings:
+        search_page_path: plugin/index.md
+    ```
+2. If the page does not exist and should be added by the plugin, then enable `search_page_create_if_missing`:
+    ```yaml
+    plugins:
+    - extract_listings:
+        search_page_path: plugin/index.md
+        search_page_create_if_missing: True
+    ```

+It the page already exists, then a new section with the search box and results will be added.
+If it does not exist and should be created, then a page containing only the search box and results will be created.

+#### Manual

+This is more complicated to set up, but you have more control about the page:

 1. Create a page, which should contain the search function.
 2. Add a tag where the search elements should be inserted and load the search script:
     ```markdown